Rare Birds of Arkansas

 Calliope Hummingbird Allen's Hummingbird Broad-tailed Hummingbird Broad-billed Hummingbird

-Buff-bellied Hummingbird Black Rail Limpkin Whooping Crane
+Buff-bellied Hummingbird Black Rail Whooping Crane Wilson's Plover

-Eurasian Tree Sparrow Brambling Pine Grosbeak Gray-crowned Rosy-Finch
+Brambling Pine Grosbeak Gray-crowned Rosy-Finch Thick-billed Longspur

-Scott's Oriole Black-throated Gray Warbler
+Green-tailed Towhee Bullock's Oriole Scott's Oriole Black-throated Gray Warbler